duckietown/docs-brown/book/doc-sky/xx-deprecated-transforms-assignment/10-assignment.md

    \end{bmatrix}
    $$

-   To translate the robot, one performs the following multiplication: $p' = T \times p$.
+   To translate the robot, one performs the following multiplication:
+   $p'= T \times p$.
 Where $p'$ is the position at the next timestep and $p$ is the position at the current timestep.

    For this problem, the robot starts at the origin.
 It moves right $3$ meters